Post Traumatic Stress Disorder

 Trauma FAQs

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after experiencing or witnessing an extremely traumatic event.
 PTSD is commonly associated with war veterans or first-responders, but it can impact anyone who has experienced trauma at any point in their life.
-C-PTSD (Complex PTSD) develops over time when a person is exposed to a series of similar events or traumatic behaviours, such as in cases of domestic violence, sexual abuse or emotional abuse.
+C-PTSD (Complex PTSD) develops over time when a person is exposed to a series of traumatic events over an extended period of time, such as in cases of domestic violence, sexual abuse or emotional abuse.

-PTSD/C-PTSD is experienced differently by different people and symptoms tend to be led by the type of trauma you have experienced.
+PTSD/C-PTSD is experienced differently by different people and symptoms tend to be determined by the type of trauma you have experienced.
 Some common symptoms of PTSD include:

 • Intrusive memories or distressing flashbacks